Addict-of-Rice/react-alternator-wrapper/README.md

 ## Notes

 - `AlternatorWrapper` only overrides props of children that match the `targetFC` component.
-- If there are more children than `propOverride` entries, the overrides **cycle through the array repeatedly**.
+- If there are more children than `propOverride` entries, the overrides cycle through the array repeatedly.
 - Non-target children are rendered unchanged.